pretix/pretix-docs/docs/guides/products.md

 ![](../assets/screens/products/create_step11.png "Create step 11")

-For general instructions on how to set up an event series with pretix, refer to our article on event series.
+For general instructions on how to set up an event series with pretix, refer to our guide on [event series](event-series.md).
-TK nach dem Mergen auf event-series.md verlinken

 #### Creating slots